 If you want a pair of authentic and old-school Jordans, look for retro variations on the classics, such as the Air Jordan 1 Retro Chicago or 5 Fire Red Retro OG.

 The most high-performing Air Jordan at the moment is the Jordan 35, featuring the latest sneaker technology, such as an eclipse plate for high energy return, as well as a Zoom Air sole.

 The most popular Jordans are the Air Jordan 1s.
 The original sneakers in the line.
 They were the first to become a worldwide pop culture phenomenon.
 With their straightforward yet iconic styling and superlative functionality, they’re real winners.

-The top-selling Jordans include the Air Jordan 1 ‘Black Toe’, the Air Jordan 1 ‘Chicago’, the Air Jordan 1 Retro High OG Bordeaux, and the Air Jordan Mid Bred 1, a mid-top in a black and red colourway, originally banned by the NBA.
+The top-selling Jordans include the Air Jordan 1 ‘Black Toe’, the Air Jordan 1 ‘Chicago’, the Air Jordan 1 Retro High OG Bordeaux, and the Air Jordan Mid Bred 1, a mid-top in a black and red colorway, originally banned by the NBA.

 The best Jordans to buy right now include the Air Jordan 35, introduced in 2020—a serious high-performing basketball sneaker.
 For street-style appeal, the best Jordans include fashion collaborations such as the Off-White x Air Jordan 4.

-MJ’s favourite Jordan shoe is the Air Jordan 11 Concord.
+MJ’s favorite Jordan shoe is the Air Jordan 11 Concord.
 The shoe is known for its innovative aesthetics, including patent leather that meant MJ could wear it for formal occasions.
 The sports star wore it for the entirety of the 1995-1996 season.